Plešivica wine region vineyards and rolling hills

 Korak

-Terroir-driven wines with extended lees aging, showcasing the unique character of Plešivica slopes
+Terroir-driven wines with extended lees aging that showcase the unique character of Plešivica's slopes.

 Terroir-focused Chardonnay & Riesling